WesProL/wesprol-compiler/README.md

 You don't.
 Not yet.

 You can run the [hand compiled examples](./c_manually_compiled_examples) to see that the resulting C works.
-So far no process exists to automatically generate C from WesProL source.
+So far no process exists to automatically generate C from Wes source.

 ## Why create another pointless imperative/object-oriented language?